Essential Vim commands for efficient text editing

 , repeat latest f, t, F or T in opposite direction

-See more with :h word-motions.
+Learn more with :h left-right-motions.

 w go one word forward